Slavery and Human Trafficking Statement 2023

-Slavery and Human Trafficking StatementThis is the fourth statement that the University of Portsmouth (“the University”) has made pursuant to the requirements of the Modern Slavery Act 2015.
-The University remains committed to tackling human trafficking in its supply chains and in all other areas of our activity.
-In this statement we will provide an update on the actions we committed to achieve in our previous annual statement and, reflecting on our previous activity in this area, we will set out the progress that the University plans to take over the coming twelve months to ensure, as far as possible, that slavery and human trafficking are not taking place in any part of our organisation or its supply chains.
+This is the eighth statement that the University of Portsmouth (“the University”) has made pursuant to the requirements of the Modern Slavery Act 2015.
+The University remains fully committed to tackling human trafficking in its supply chains and in all other areas of our activity.
+In this statement we will provide an update on the actions we committed to achieve in our previous annual statement and, reflecting on our previous activity in this area, we will set out the progress that the University plans to take over the coming twelve months to ensure, as far as possible, that slavery and human trafficking are not taking place in any part of our organisation or our supply chains.

 The University’s Structure

-The core business of the University is teaching, research and innovation, undertaken by five academic faculties supported by professional services.
-The University has approximately 24,000 students and 2,600 staff.
-The University is supported by a centralised procurement and contracting function located within the Finance Department with transactional purchasing devolved to individual faculties and services.
+The University has approximately 3,600 staff and 31,000 students (this is the total student headcount inclusive of distance learning students and those students registered with collaborative partners).
+The University is supported by a centralised procurement and contracting function located within professional services with transactional purchasing devolved to individual faculties and professional services departments.

 Procurement in the University of Portsmouth

 As a public body, the University complies with the Public Contracts Regulations 2015.
 Our annual external spend is approximately £110 million.
 The diverse nature of the University’s business and requirements involves dealing with a large number of suppliers, their subcontractors and their supply chains.

 The University’s supplier base ranges from cutting-edge scientific/engineering equipment and materials required for the delivery of teaching, research and innovation to the goods, systems and services necessary to support the operation of a successful University.
 Modern slavery is considered as part of each category or project strategy where appropriate in terms of likelihood of incidence, and any relevant mitigating actions required are identified.